rababalmadi/Arduino-Parking-Sensor/README.md

-# Arduino-Parking-Sensor
-**Core Function:**
+# Arduino Parking Sensor System

+## Core Function

-An embedded system that measures the distance to an obstacle in real time and provides a progressive visual alert using 6-LED.
+An embedded parking assistance system that measures the distance between a vehicle and nearby obstacles in real time.
+The system provides progressive visual feedback using LEDs to help the driver park safely.

-**Main Components:**
+## Main Components

--Arduino Uno: The microcontroller that processes data and controls the outputs.
+- **Arduino Uno:** The microcontroller that processes sensor data and controls the outputs.

--HC-SR04 Ultrasonic Sensor: Measures distance by emitting high-frequency sound waves and calculating their return time (Time-of-Flight principle).

--6x LEDs & Resistors: Act as a visual proximity indicator.

-**Working Principle:**
-As an object gets closer to the sensor, the Arduino detects the decrease in distance and sequentially lights up more LEDs (from green/yellow to red) to warn the driver to stop.

-**Future Improvements**
+- **HC-SR04 Ultrasonic Sensor:** Measures the distance to obstacles using ultrasonic waves.
+- **6 LEDs:** Provide visual indication of the remaining distance.
+- **Resistors:** Protect the LEDs by limiting current.
+- **Jumper Wires & Breadboard:** Used to connect all components.

+## Working Principle

+The HC-SR04 continuously measures the distance to nearby objects.
+As the measured distance decreases, the Arduino sequentially turns on more LEDs.
+This allows the driver to estimate how close the vehicle is to an obstacle.
+The closer the obstacle, the more LEDs illuminate, providing an intuitive parking aid.

+## Future Improvements

--OLED display integration
+- OLED display integration
+- Buzzer for audio alerts

--Wireless/Bluetooth monitoring
+- Bluetooth monitoring
+- Mobile application support
+- IoT-based parking assistance system
 -Mobile application support

 -IoT-based parking assistance system